 Are those photos from that destination not selling well because it’s too far off the beaten path and there isn’t as much demand for it?
 Or is it that they are different in style and theme to the other photos you have on sale?

-How to make money in photography is one of the big questions that people always struggle to find an answer to.
+How to make money by selling travel stock photos is one of the big questions that people always struggle to find an answer to.
 The truth is that there is no simple short-term solution.